JonahDW/Image-processing/README.md

   -h, --help            show this help message and exit -s SIZE, --size SIZE  If masking, multiply the size of the masks by this
                         amount (default = 1.0).
+  --ds9                 Write the sources found to a ds9 region file (default
+                        = create a region file).
   --plot [PLOT]         Plot the results of the sourcefinding as a png of the
                         image with sources overlaid, optionally provide an output filename (default = do not plot the results).